Open Gallery in the Desert

 How do we write history in contexts, such as Southern Africa, where history has been erased, manipulated and changed ?

 Cafe Mito da Utopia is a pop up gallery in the ruin of a colonial road maintenance house on the Southwest coast of Angola.
-A new iteration of tectonik.TOMBWA dedicated to recover the lost archive of the late Angolan anthropologist Augusto Zita N’gongwenho, it brings together local and international researchers, artists, musicians and local communities to retrace Zita’s journey in the Namibe desert, study and exhibit his field notes and sketches and re-enact his radical research methodologies that challenge concepts of development and progress that cause social inequality and destructive impacts on the natural environment.
+A new iteration of tectonik.TOMBWA dedicated to recover the lost archive of the late Angolan anthropologist Augusto Zita N’gongwenho, who disappeared in the 80s in the wake of South Africa’s invasion, it brings together local and international researchers, artists, musicians and local communities to retrace Zita’s journey in the Namibe desert, study and exhibit his field notes and sketches and re-enact his radical research methodologies that challenge concepts of development and progress that cause social inequality and destructive impacts on the natural environment.

 What can we learn from Utopia ?